JoGo175/TreeDiffusion/README.md

 <img src="images/readme/Tree%20generations%20-%20CIFAR10%20generations%20highprob.png" width="100%">

 For the classifier, we utilize a ResNet-50 model [(He et al., 2016)](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf) trained on each dataset.
 The pre-trained classifiers are included in this repo under the `"classifier_pretraining"` directory.
-To train the models yourself, you can run the following command:
+If you want to retrain the models yourself, you can run the following command:
 ```
 python classifier_pretraining/clf_training.py --data_name "cifar10"
 ```